What is Online Video Game and Screen Time Addiction?

 Treatment for online video game addiction typically starts with an intake assessment, followed by 6 individual and 2 family sessions in the first stage of recovery.

-The Intake Assessment (Usually a 1 hour session)
+1. The Intake Assessment (Usually a 1-hour session)

 The clinician will take a thorough history of the presenting issues and relevant family history.
 Depending on circumstances, the individual and family may be interviewed separately or together.
 At the end of the assessment, the clinician will discuss with the individual/family on the next steps, providing referrals if needed.

-At this stage, the therapist will work with the individual and his/her family to identify the underlying factors that have led to, are sustaining, and aggravating the condition.
-If additional risk factors are present, the therapist will work with the individual to address these risk factors through psychotherapy or medications as appropriate.
+At this stage, the therapist will begin counselling to work with the individual and his/her family to identify the underlying factors that have led to, are sustaining, and aggravating the condition.
+If additional risk factors are present, the therapist will work with the individual to address these risk factors through treatment methods such as psychotherapy or medications as appropriate.

 Goals for this stage of recovery include stabilising the individual, developing a customised addiction treatment plan, and learning coping skills to enable the individual and family to re-design their lifestyle.

-It is recommended that individuals who are in healthy recovery continue to maintain the lifestyle change through group therapy or online support groups.
+It is recommended that individuals who are making progress in their rehabilitation continue to maintain the lifestyle change through group therapy or online support groups.

 For individuals with increased risk factors, the therapist will work with the individual to resolve more deep-seated underlying problems.
 Where appropriate, family therapy is recommended to support the healing process.